What your view of sports and life would be if you had too many concussions

 Little did I know things were about to change.
 The first clue was a lawn I had never known to have a dog now contained the unmistakable evidence that a canine with an obviously healthy diet was now on the premises.
 Right about the time I discovered the new dog’s shit, I saw an addition to the gaggle of girls.

 My first impression was she had to somebody’s relative visiting for the summer.
 After all, that was fairly common.
-Whatever her story was, she was clad in a pair of electric pink terry-cloth shorts and a t-shirt stretched over two reasons indicative there was no way this girl was on this of her high-school years.
+Whatever her story was, she was clad in a pair of electric pink terry-cloth shorts and a t-shirt stretched over two reasons indicative there was no way this girl was on this side of her high-school years.
 She had to be older than the girls surrounding her…and me.

 But what really mattered was in her right hand; a leash at the end of which was a yappy little shit-bag “mutt.”
 More importantly, that dog looked to be the perfect size to be the supplier of the “Tootsie Roll”-sized turd now in the path of my Lawn Boy.